 The beast of oppression and its after effects are not limited to certain geographic location.
 It has been rampant worldwide and since time immemorial.
 Here is a very nice narration of how it happened to the land I call "home".
-It's a glimpse into the lives of a people who were once a force to reckon with and now for the seventh time, after it happened 32years back(and hopefully the last one), have been driven away from their "home" and orphaned to be reduced to such a trickle that in the next 50yrs or so will leave no trace of ever having existed.
+It's a glimpse into the lives of a people who were once a force to reckon with and now for the seventh time and hopefully the last time (after it happened in Dec1990 - read The Exodus of Kashmiri Hindus) have been driven away from their "home" and orphaned to be reduced to such a trickle that in the next 50yrs or so will leave no trace of ever having existed.
 So much for having called Kashmir our home for the last 5000yrs.

 The regret I will always have is to never be able to show my children the land of their ancestors and that which is a source of their origin and identity.

 There was not much snow that winter.
 By the time Herath got over, Katij would start arriving in cities and towns, building its mud nests under the window awnings, attic rafters, exposed wooden beams of crumbling old houses, in barns and rooftop sheds, underneath the ancient sounding bridges that creaked as you walked over them, and below the bow of houseboats that lined the Jhelum.
 A Barn Swallow is a species of bird that prefers living with man, building its house next to his, inside his dwelling.
 This bird trusts Man, when Man builds a city, the bird moves in with him.
 It has done so for many millennia.
 Katij’s yearly migration to Kashmir is probably as old as the arrival of man in this fabled earthly garden.
 Katij’s arrival in valley was the only migration that took place in 1990.
 What happened with Pandits was something else.
 This was the year I turned eight.
 What I witnessed that year, I didn’t fully understand.
 The misery that filled people that year told me I was seeing something that I should remember.
 That I should never forget.